freelancer/flarc/README.md

 ### Usage in `fl-gaf`
 To pin the version of `flarc` used in `fl-gaf`, update the `FLARC_VERSION` in `rGaf/support/flarc/src/common/FlarcVersionChecker.php`.

+### Usage in CI
+`flarc` is built and used as a docker image in CI.
+It was built daily in this [CI job](https://ci.tools.flnltd.com/job/Infrastructure/job/docker-arcanist/).
+It's probably a good idea to trigger this job manually once you've made changes to `flarc`.

 ## Development
 ### Adding/Updating Linters